Yanting-K/RandomFly/about.md

 permalink: /about/
 ---

 I am a postgraduate student at Donghua University in China.
 My research topic is **image inpainting**.
-I like to use **GAN**, **Target Detection** and other **Computer Vision** methods to do some things.
-At the same time, I am also a Geek, like to use STM32, raspberry PI to **DIY** some interesting projects.
+I major in **GAN**, **Target Detection** and other **Computer Vision** methods.
+Meanwhile, I am also a Geek, I always make some projects with STM32, raspberry PI.

-In March of '22, I will graduate and go to work.
-I hope to update this blog with a few things about:
+In 22 March 2022, I will graduate and get a job.
+I hope I can update this blog with some things about:

 1. Paper interpretation in the direction of computer vision

 2. Some tricks and experience in the game

-3. Create interesting DIY projects by combining your knowledge of embedded devices and computer vision
+3. Create interesting projects by combining your knowledge of embedded devices and computer vision

 If you are interested, you can fork me or follow my latest developments through other social platforms!